 Is there a chance to find out more information before the program begins?

 Yes.
-There is an Information Session which we anticipate will be scheduled for Saturday, January 11, 2014 at the Martin Luther King, Jr. Memorial Library in D.C, starting at 10:00 a.m.
+There is an Information Session which we anticipate will be scheduled for Saturday, January 11, 2014 at the West End Library in D.C, starting at 10:00 a.m.
 The NTP Co-leaders and Club volunteers will be there to present more information on the program and to answer questions afterwards.
 If you can't make the meeting, or you have other questions after reading this FAQ, please feel free to email us at email@example.com.

 What is the goal race for the New Triathletes?

-The NTP - 2014 goal race is TBD, but should fall around June 1, 2014.
+The NTP - 2014 goal race is the Black Bear Triathlon on June 1, 2014.
 The race will offer both Sprint and International (Olympic) distance races on the same day in a very scenic location only a few hours drive from the Washington DC area.

 What is the distance of the NTP goal race?

 The selected NTP goal race will feature both Sprint and International (Olympic) distance options.

 Both of these distances are achievable for a first time triathlete.
 It is up to you to determine which one is the best fit for you.

 When does registration open for NTP?